-Under current laws of the Cayman Islands, there is no income, estate, corporate, capital gains or other taxes payable by the Company.
+Under current laws of the Cayman Islands, there are no income, estate, corporate, capital gains or other taxes payable by the Company.

-The Company is levied custom duties of \$0.89 per imperial gallon ("IG") of diesel fuel it imports.
+The Company is levied custom duties of \$0.89 per IG of diesel fuel it imports.
 In addition, the Company pays customs duties of 15% on all other imports.